- A strange bug of unknown origin hit Windows 7 computers this week, according to several reports online.

-- Windows 7 users report that every time they try to shut down or reboot their system, they get a pop-up message saying, “You do not have permission to turn off this computer” As of this writing, the cause of the error is still unknown.
+- Windows 7 users report that every time they try to shut down or reboot their system, they get a pop-up message saying, “You don’t have permission to turn off this computer” As of this writing, the cause of the error is still unknown.

 What caused the “You don’t have permission to turn off this computer” error?

 Go to Computer Configuration, Windows Settings, Security Settings, Local Policies, and Security Options.

 This problem could be caused by the following factors:

 Some users claim that this strange problem is the result of the latest Windows 7 update, KB4534310, released just before Windows 7’s end of life or end of support date.
 User Account Control (UAC) was affected by this update because it introduced some bugs.